 al-Masudi → Search under Masudi

 3. When searching titles which have "al-" before the first word of the title, skip the "al-" of the first word only, as you would skip the article (a/an/the) in English.
 Do include "al-" when it is attached to subsequent words.

 Title: al-Kitab al-addad fi kalam al-Arab → Search under: Kitab al-addad fi kalam al-Arab

 4. Names of persons or corporate bodies (organizations, ministries, etc.) which are very well-known in the West may be entered in the catalog under the form of the name as it is best known in English:

 You will often get a cross-reference (as above) but not always.
 If you do not find a name under one spelling (or language equivalent), try another, and sometimes you need to try several different ones.
+It may help to search the Virtual International Authority File (VIAF) to check which version of the name is used in American library catalogs.
 Still no luck?
-Email the reference librarians at email@example.com.
+Email the Middle East Studies Librarian at firstname.lastname@example.org.

 5. It's now possible to search for authors or titles in Arabic script.
-Only records for materials published after 2000 have information in both romanization and Arabic script.
-Searching exclusively in Arabic script will limit your results to only very recently published materials.
+Records for materials published after 2000 will have information in both romanization and Arabic script.
+It is possible that searching in Arabic script alone will exclude older materials from your search.

 If you are unsure of how an Arabic name or word would be romanized, it may be useful to type it in Arabic script, see how it is romanized, and then use the romanized form to search and ensure you find all we have under that name or word.